ggtylerr/KAaNE-AE-/README.md

 # Notes

-This app is **NOT** available on the Google Play Store.
-Even after I make an APK available, I'll most likely release it on the store when the first beta build is out.
-I'll also have to pay a $25 license and I'm not planning on putting ads, so that's another reason why I'm not going to release it there for a while.
-I'm also not sure how lengthy their verification process is.

-**In the home screen, there's a button that requests for storage permissions.
-The app absolutely needs these permissions for settings, logs, etc. KAaNE [AE] stores these files in /Downloads/kaane-ae-/.
-It does not collect any other information or use any other files.**

-Config file is found in `Downloads/kaane-ae-/config.properties`.
-This will be changed whenever I figure out how to make a proper directory without Android freaking out.
+By default, files generated (like the config and log files) are stored in the internal app storage.
+To change this, go to the app settings (top right, settings), and press Location to change to external storage.
+You'll need to accept permissions in order to do this (you can do this from the home screen)

-If you have a small screen, the bomb settings might have cropped text.
+If you have a small screen, some modules (like the bomb settings) might have cropped text.
 You can easily fix this by rotating your screen or by using an emulator.

 ## Contribute